rancher/docs/content/k3s/latest/en/installation/private-registry/_index.md

     endpoint:
       - "http://mycustomreg.com:5000"
 ```
-​

 {{% /tab %}}
 {{% /tabs %}}

-​
-Note that in case of no TLS communication, you need to specify `http://` for the endpoints, otherwise it will default to https.
+> In case of no TLS communication, you need to specify `http://` for the endpoints, otherwise it will default to https.

-In order for containerd to take an effect you need to restart K3s on each node in order to leverage the private registry.
+In order for Containerd to take an effect, you need to restart K3s on each node in order to leverage the private registry.